Skullcap

 • Pregnant and breastfeeding women (insufficient safety data)

-• Anyone taking sedatives, sleep medications, or anti-anxiety drugs
+• Anyone taking sedatives, sleep aids, or anti-anxiety medications

-• Those on blood pressure medications or anticonvulsants
+• Those using blood pressure medications or anticonvulsants

-Some skullcap products have been linked to liver problems.
-This often involves contaminated or mislabeled products rather than pure skullcap itself.
-Quality matters significantly.
-Always source your herbs from reputable suppliers who test for contaminants and adulterants.
+Some skullcap products have been linked to liver problems.1 However, this often involves contaminated or mislabeled products—sometimes substituted with germander, a known liver toxin—rather than pure skullcap.
+Quality matters.
+Always source herbs from reputable suppliers who test for purity and contaminants.

-Consult a healthcare provider before adding skullcap to your routine, especially if you take other medications or have existing health conditions.
+Consult a healthcare provider before using skullcap if you take medications or have existing health conditions.

 Legal Status

-Skullcap enjoys completely legal status throughout the United States.
-The FDA classifies it as a dietary supplement, allowing you to freely purchase, possess, and consume it without restrictions.
-You’ll find skullcap at health food stores, online retailers, and herb shops without prescriptions or age requirements.
+Skullcap is fully legal across the United States.
+The FDA classifies it as a dietary supplement, so you can purchase, possess, and consume it without restrictions.1 You’ll find skullcap at health food stores, online retailers, and herb shops—no prescription or age verification needed.

 U.S. Legal Status: